Calibrating Generative Models to Distributional Constraints: Calibrating Generative Models with CGM-relax and CGM-reward

-The calibration problem is challenging for non-trivial generative models because both the objective and the calibration constraint in \cref{eq:prob-calibration} are defined by intractable expectations.
+The calibration problem is challenging in general because both the objective and calibration constraint in \cref{eq:prob-calibration} are defined by intractable expectations.
 To address this problem, we propose two alternative objectives whose \textit{unconstrained} optima approximate the solution to \eqref{eq:prob-calibration}.
 These objectives still involve expectations under $p_{\theta}$, but we show how to compute unbiased estimates of their gradients, which permits their minimization by stochastic optimization.

 We call our algorithms optimizing the two surrogate loss functions CGM-relax and CGM-reward (\Cref{alg:cgm-relax,alg:cgm-reward}, respectively).
-These algorithms require only that one can draw samples $\mbx \sim p_\theta$ and compute $p_\theta(\mbx)$ and $\nabla_\theta \log p_\theta(\mbx).$
+These algorithms require only that one can draw samples $\mbx \sim p_\theta$ and compute $p_\theta(\mbx)$ and $\nabla_\theta \log p_\theta(\mbx)$; importantly, the constraint $\mbh$ need not be differentiable.